-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 25 of 30 -- -------------------- -----------------------------
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 27 of 32 -- -------------------- -----------------------------

-Wider community visitors.
-However, we will follow advice to continue to display an NHS QR code for participants wishing to check in using the app, to support NHS Test and Trace.
-We will continue to have a system to collect (and securely store) names and contact details for those who ask to check in but do not have the app.
-We will not turn participants away if they refuse to check in.
-Educational visits Exposure to infection from inadequate control measures etc Students and staff Serious We will undertake full and thorough risk assessments in relation to all educational visits to ensure they can be undertaken safely.
-As part of this risk assessment, we will consider what control measures need to be used to reduce the risk of exposure to coronavirus and follow wider advice on visiting indoor and outdoor venues.
-OEAP National Guidance will be followed (see Contents (oeapng.info) ) We note that from September 2021 any international visits that have previously been deferred or postponed may take place subject to wider international travel restrictions.
-Low Low Risk School Reception areas Exposure to infection from inadequate control measures: visitors to school.
+We note that from September 2021 any international visits that have previously been deferred or postponed may take place subject to wider international travel restrictions.
+A new risk assessment template has been designed with Covid-19 inclusions.
+School Reception areas Exposure to infection from inadequate control measures: visitors to school.
 Students and staff Serious Signage has been erected to advise visitors of hygiene protocols.
 Staff signing in arrangements - sanitiser available to clean hands after use.
 Hand sanitiser will be provided to all persons entering premises with signage to explain control measures etc. We are no longer required to collect contact details, or keep records of our staff and visitors.
-However, we Low Low Risk will follow advice to continue to display an NHS QR code for participants wishing to check in using the app, to support NHS Test and Trace.
+However, we will follow advice to continue to display an NHS QR code for participants wishing to check in using the app, to support NHS Test and Trace.
 We will continue to have a system to collect (and securely store) names and contact details for those who ask to check in but do not have the app.
 We will not turn visitors away if they refuse to check in.
 Screen erected in reception.
 Social distancing / sanitisation posters on display.
 QR code on display in reception and site team office.
+We will be reducing visitors to the school site from 1st November.
+People are asked not to visit the school site Low Low Risk without an appointment; staff will organise telephone meetings with parents if required.
+We will be releasing recordings to replace Parents Information Evenings.
 Violence and aggression towards school staff causes injury and distress Students and staff Serious We will maintain transparency and regular contact with all members of the school community.
 Regular briefings/updates for all staff so that they are aware of school response to the COVID 19 virus and can communicate consistently to those who ask.
 Readiness to deploy the range of behaviour remedies if behaviour becomes unacceptable from warning to full banning from site/sect 547 warnings/action.
 Low Low Risk After school and Breakfast Clubs Appropriate control measures are not practised at Breakfast and Afterschool Club thus increasing the risk of infection within the school community.
 All members of the school community Serious Updated guidance for operating may be found as follows: Protective measures for holiday or after-setting clubs and other out-of-setting settings for children during the coronavirus (COVID-19) outbreak - GOV.UK (www.gov.uk) Where school is the provider: Control measures re: hygiene, cleaning, ventilation etc. set out above will be followed.
-If an external provider is used on school premises: Low Low Risk
+If an external provider is used on school premises: We will liaise with the external provider to ensure that they are aware of the control measures set out in our risk assessment and guidance above.
+We will support them in matching or exceeding the expectations set out within it.
+Low Low Risk

-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 26 of 30 -- -------------------- -----------------------------
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 28 of 32 -- -------------------- -----------------------------

-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 27 of 30 -- -------------------- -----------------------------
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 29 of 32 -- -------------------- -----------------------------